AndrasKovacs/dtt-rtcg/README.md

 - We can't just normalize code and expect it to get faster.
 Normal forms tend to blow up in size and contain massive duplication of computations.
 We need a lot of fine control over what gets computed at code generation time.
-- Using open evaluation *all the time* has significant overhead; closed evaluation is the standard compilation model even for dependent languages like Idris and Lean.
+- Using open evaluation at runtime *all the time* has significant overhead.
+  Closed evaluation is the standard compilation model even for dependent languages.

 Idris 1 [reused open evaluation for code generation](https://dl.acm.org/doi/10.1145/1863543.1863587), providing extra